ElPainis/Fly-E3-Pro-v3/README.md

 | All other printers                                              | [any-printer](https://github.com/bassamanator/Sovol-SV06-firmware/tree/any-printer)       |

-This GitHub contains the hardware conversion guide & **Sovol SV06 Fly-E3-Pro-v3** Klipper-Config based on Bassamanators branch.
+This GitHub contains the hardware conversion guide & **Sovol SV06 Fly-E3-Pro-v3** Klipper-config based on Bassamanators branch.
 The hardware conversion should fit the SV06+ but is untested yet.
 SV06+ Klipper Config is WIP.
 For more check out [Bassamanators](https://github.com/bassamanator/Sovol-SV06-firmware/tree/master) GitHub:

 **A short preview about what can you expect:**